 By road, Chandratal is open only from June 1st week till September.
 Some people do trek here in May and October as well but then you will have to make arrangements for accommodation as well.
 All the campsites become operational from June 2nd week onward and wrap up by early October.

 So the only time you can visit Chandratal by road is from June 2nd week to October first week.
 Out of this, the best time for a trip to Chandratal would be June 3rd and 4th week, early July, and the first two weeks of September.

 If you go in early June as soon as the road opens up; you will be traveling on really bad roads.
 Monsoon hits the Manali region by late July and August; so if you go at this time, you will encounter rain with a possibility of landslides.

-Water streams during monsoon will be at full flow and there will also be a lot of slush around.
-By late September, it will start to get extremely cold during nights.
-So if you can, plan your trip in the second half of June or the first half of July and September.
+Water streams during the monsoon will be at full flow and there will also be a lot of slushes around.
+By late September, it will start to get extremely cold at nights.
+So if you can, plan your trip for the second half of June or the first half of July and September.
 For more details, I will recommend reading When is the Best time to Visit Chandratal.